AlexAtkinson/github-action-gitops-autover/README.md

 Language/content agnostic method of automatically determining the [semantic version](https://semver.org/) for a product based on _branch_ merge history with MINIMAL discipline dependencies.

-This is accomplished by counting the merges of branches matching the [naming scheme](#branch-naming-scheme) into either the [main|master] branch.
+This is accomplished by counting the merges of branches matching the [naming scheme](#branch-naming-scheme) into the [main|master] branch.
 Folks familiar with Scrum/SAFe or GitFlow/fooFlow strategies will recognize this scheme.

 **Yes**, this can be implemented in repos that previously used different version increment methods.